aws-samples/amazon-dynamodb-labs/content/modernizr/03-dual-layer/index.en.md

 Stage 3 introduces a database abstraction layer that enables your application to simultaneously interact with both MySQL and DynamoDB databases.
 This dual-database approach is essential for achieving zero-downtime migrations by allowing gradual transition from the legacy relational system to the modern NoSQL architecture.

-The abstraction layer functions as an intelligent data access facade that routes queries to appropriate databases based on configurable migration phases.
-This architecture pattern enables controlled, incremental migration while maintaining full application functionality throughout the transition process.
+The abstraction layer functions as an intelligent data access router which directs queries to appropriate databases based on configurable migration phases.
+This architecture pattern enables controlled, incremental migration while maintaining full application functionality throughout the transition process and the ability to roll-back if any issues are encountered.

 ## Abstraction Layer Architecture